CBD versus SSRI for Homicidal and Suicidal Thoughts

 Hypomania and restlessness.

-Hypomania is a mild manic state.
+Hypomania is a mildly manic state.

 Feeling very flat with no emotional affect.

 I felt that personally from Lexapro.
 Nothing tasted good.
 Nothing sounded good.
 Just...flat.

 Apparently, I'm not alone:

 As for prevalence rates, according to a study by Bolling and Kohlenberg,9 approximately 20 percent of 161 patients who were prescribed an SSRI reported apathy and 16.1 percent described a loss of ambition.